Recently updated on December 29th, 2020

 It is because of this reason that I thought of posting its recipe here.

-You may Pin this recipe to save it for later.
+Hope you will surely try out this easy and healthy Bathua Raita recipe.
+You may PIN this recipe to save it for later.
 And if you try it out, do share your feedback through comments/pics.
-If on Instagram then do remember to tag me using hashtag #samirasrecipediary.
-Your feedback fuels my enthusiasm to post more good content.
-You may join my FB page to know about the latest additions.
+If on Instagram then do remember to tag me using hashtag #samirasrecipediary

 Bathua Raita is a Riata for winters.
 It keeps you warm along with giving loads of nutrients.
 See here the easy way to make this delicious Raita.